-Cities of refuge and resistance: Everyday urban spaces, social inclusion & the hostile environment.
-The shaping of the urban lives of people seeking asylum in London
+Everyday urban spaces, social inclusion and transnational connection: The shaping of the urban lives of refugees in London

 8-Urbanisation, Social Change & Urban Transformation